1991 Image Works

 Duster was set in a place called Heaven in 3800 AD, where the world has become a breeding ground for vicious crop-eating pests with a high mutation rate.
 You are a crop duster, who not only has to save the world, but also make sure you keep your business going.
 This is done by earning cash with your crops, but also acting as a bounty hunter, taking on various contracts and missions.

 The game looked pretty decent for the time, featuring some strange mutant ant-like creatures roaming around destroying crops.
-Quite a lot of windmills feature too, which seem like an odd thing to see in a futuristic title.
+Quite a lot of windmills feature too, which seemed to us like quite an odd thing to see in a futuristic title.
+However, contributor @polyp2000 made a good point that the premise for the game was one of ecocide, and that the windmills could well have been an indication of wind power being utilized to tackle the climate emergency.

 After the initial flurry of previews and news about the game – it all went quiet, when ST Format finally reported an update in July 1991.
 It detailed that a “change of direction” was occurring within the company and this had meant delays.
 It was still due for 1991 though, and now had Rowan Software joining in to help finish the game.